Is Your Nervous System Out of Balance?

 Consumer VNS devices are generally not covered by health insurance, as they’re classified as wellness devices rather than FDA-cleared medical devices.
 However, some HSA (Health Savings Account) and FSA (Flexible Spending Account) plans may cover them as qualifying health expenses.
 Check with your specific plan administrator.
 A letter of medical necessity from your physician can improve your chances of reimbursement.

 Side effects from consumer tVNS devices are generally mild and temporary: tingling or warmth at the stimulation site, occasional muscle twitching, and rarely, mild lightheadedness.
 These sensations typically diminish within the first week of use as your body adjusts.
-Devices with electrical stimulation (Pulsetto, Nurosym, Xen, Truvaga) may produce more noticeable initial sensations than non-electrical devices (Sensate, Apollo).
+Devices with electrical stimulation (Pulsetto, Nuropod, Xen, Truvaga) may produce more noticeable initial sensations than non-electrical devices (Sensate, Apollo).

 Not through the same mechanism as tVNS devices.
 Apollo Neuro delivers rhythmic vibrations through touch receptors in the wrist, which the company describes as activating the parasympathetic nervous system indirectly.
 Published research on the Apollo device shows benefits for HRV and stress recovery through this mechanism.
 But the pathway is distinct from the transcutaneous electrical vagus nerve stimulation studied in tVNS research.